PerytonSpace/remove-before-flight/README.md

 The design will be subject to vibrations and shocks and high g-forces and so the design is required to be solid state with no moving parts that could activate during flight.

 ## TPS22810
 The design utilises the TPS22810 load switching IC.
-WHen the EN pin is HIGH the Vout is enabled, when LOW Vout is switched off.
+When the EN pin is HIGH the Vout is enabled, when LOW Vout is switched off.

 <p align="center">
 <img src="https://github.com/PerytonSpace/remove-before-flight/blob/main/assets/img/tps22810-pinout.png" width = 40% height = 40% >